Nordstrom Black Friday deals: up to 60% off Our Place, Adidas, Calvin Klein and more

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed: Nordstrom Black Friday deals: Save on Zella, Tory Burch and Adidas
+This article originally appeared on Reviewed: Nordstrom Black Friday deals: Save on Sorel, Tory Burch and Adidas